FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-07-09-angular-security-lib-angular-auth-oidc-client-v12.md

 ## A few personal words about this

 In the last half a year nearly all my free time went into this library.
 Weekends, mornings and afternoons.
 Maintaining this library is my biggest way to contribute to OSS.
 I have written every line of this lib always discussing and reflecting with [Damien Bod](https://github.com/damienbod) who is one of the greatest security experts out there.
-His knowledge in this topic seems endless and without him I could have never pushed this library as I did in the past.
+Damien's knowledge in this topic seems endless and without Damien I could have never pushed this library as I did in the past.
 I learned tons about security but still feel that I know nothing at all 😀

 What I have learned and am still learning is how you manage to do Open Source when it is more than a "fun project".
 Take care of the release versions, think about what changes mean to your users, how to write documentation, how to write samples, how to do better reviews, PRs etc. All of that improved.
 Also discussing ideas when you do a public API and not a user interface or software in a "normal" customer project.
 For Example: If you want to fix a typo in a property which is public - this is a breaking change 😀 In a closed source project for a customer you would fix it and move along.
 This different view, the improvement of the technique using issues, PRs, collaborating with the community over GitHub was impressive and helped me so much in my everyday software routine.
 I wouldn't miss it for the world.

 ## What is new in V12

 We improved a lot in V12 as you can also see on the [Features for V12](https://github.com/damienbod/angular-auth-oidc-client/issues/1050).
-I just want to mention the biggest features here.
+I only want to mention the biggest features here.

 ### New Configuration

 As libraries normally get configured with the `forRoot(...)` method until V12 we have not supported this configuration method.
-As the library supports having a static config you can just pass into the `forRoot(...)` method, getting your configuration from an http source is supported as well.
+As the library supports having a static config you can pass into the `forRoot(...)` method, getting your configuration from an http source is supported as well.
 You can not pass a config in the `forRoot(...)` method if you do not have it at the app start, so we moved the [APP_INITIALIZER](https://angular.io/api/core/APP_INITIALIZER) into the library and wrapped it in loaders.
 So with the `StsConfigHttpLoader` passing a promise you can load your configuration from an HTTP source and map it and with the classic `forRoot(...)` method you can pass any static config you like or multiple ones.

 ```ts
 import { NgModule } from '@angular/core';